Zufsha/lab1/README.md

 # lab1
 Week 1 Lab 1
-this is the first report
+This is my first website.
+It has little information about me